 This is not a case where the Alternative medicine community knows something the Medical community does not.
 While it is true the Medical community does not recognize adrenal fatigue.
 The Functional Medical community has followed the adrenal fatigue paradigm.
 This off recognizes other factors are involved because neurotransmitters are tested at the same time as the adrenals.
 As a result of this, those with ‘failing adrenals’ on the never-ending adrenal program respond to the neurotransmitter support.

 Adrenal testing is the “Low-Hanging Fruit” of the Alternative medicine community.

 Adrenal testing is the “Low-Hanging Fruit” of the Alternative medicine community.
 Adrenal tests do not require a lot of effort and will almost always show adrenal fatigue, like testing the air pressure in a flat tire.

 The adrenal glands, located on top of the kidneys, produce a number of hormones and neurotransmitters, including cortisol, noradrenalin, adrenaline – the three main stimulatory neurotransmitters, dopamine – a neurotransmitter and stress hormone precursor, DHEA, aldosterone, estrogen, and testosterone in addition to the little know – eticholanolone – the inflammation hormone.
-Dopamine, norepinephrine and epinephrine are classed as Catecholamines, which are tyrosine-based stress neurotransmitters produced by the adrenal glands during times of psychological stress or low blood sugar levels’.
+Dopamine, norepinephrine and epinephrine are classified as Catecholamines, which are tyrosine-based stress neurotransmitters produced by the adrenal glands during times of psychological stress or low blood sugar levels’.